Barrel (unit): Fluid barrel in the US and UK

-History

 Richard III, King of England from 1483 until 1485, had defined the wine puncheon as a cask holding 84 wine gallons and a wine tierce as holding 42 wine gallons.
 Custom had made the 42 gallon watertight tierce a standard container for shipping eel, salmon, herring, molasses, wine, whale oil, and many other commodities in the English colonies by 1700.
 After the American Revolution in 1776, American merchants continued to use the same size barrels.

 Oil barrel

 Definitions

-In the oil industry, one barrel (unit symbol bbl) is a unit of volume used for measuring oil defined as exactly 42 US gallons, approximately 159 liters,or 42 USgal.
+In the oil industry, one barrel (unit symbol bbl) is a unit of volume used for measuring oil defined as exactly 42 US gallons, approximately 159 liters, or 42 USgal.

 According to the American Petroleum Institute (API), a standard barrel of oil is the amount of oil that would occupy a volume of exactly 1 oilbbl at reference temperature and pressure conditions of 60 F and 14.696 psi.
 This standard barrel of oil will occupy a different volume at different pressures and temperatures.
 A standard barrel in this context is thus not simply a measure of volume, but of volume under specific conditions.

 Unit multiples

 Oil companies that are publicly listed in the United States typically report their production using the unit multiples Mbbl (one thousand barrels) and MMbbl (one million barrels), derived from the Latin word "mille" and Roman Numeral M, meaning "thousand".
-Due to the risk of confusion The Society of Petroleum Engineers recommends in their style guide that abbreviations or prefixes M or MM are not used for barrels of oil or barrel of oil equivalent, but rather that thousands, millions or billions are spelled out.
+Due to the risk of confusion the Society of Petroleum Engineers recommends in their style guide that abbreviations or prefixes M or MM not be used for barrels of oil or barrel of oil equivalent, but rather that thousands, millions or billions be spelled out.

 Using M for thousand and MM for million are in conflict with the SI convention where the "M" prefix stands for "mega" representing million, from the Greek for "large".
 Some oil companies, particularly those based in Europe, use kb (kilobarrels, one thousand barrels), mb (megabarrels, one million barrels), and gb (gigabarrels, one billion barrels).
 The lower case m is used to avoid confusion with the capital M used for thousand.
 For the same reason, the unit kbbl (one thousand barrels) is also sometimes used.